 We live quite away from a city and are surrounded by wildlife and nature.
 I couldn’t live any other way.

 I grew up in Orange County, California where I spent my time surfing and wishing I could get away from city life.
 I never expected to wind up in Sweden.
-In fact, seeing life outside of California was pretty much nonexistent.
+In fact, seeing a future outside of California was pretty much nonexistent.

 I was very discouraged to continue college when I found out by a friend (professor) that getting a job as a marine biologist studying dolphins and whales was a nearly impossible dream due to the lack of those jobs and the huge competition to get those jobs.
-I’m not a competitive person and tend to avoid competing.
-Which is why my sport of choice was surfing.
-I only competed against myself within the environment nature provided.
+I’m not a competitive person and tend to avoid competing so the thought of having to compete for something I really dreamed of doing and seeing the enormous competition, I had to reassess my options of success.
+This is why my sport of choice was surfing.
+I only competed against myself within the environment nature provided but even that began to take its toll as surfing began to become a huge trend and the lineup in the surf became oversaturated with people making what used to be a great day of surfing catching numerous waves into a day of frustration with few waves to reflect upon.

 I started working for the California Conservation Corps with a thought about possibly working for the forest service.
 It was great work and I was stationed in Northern California, the heart of the redwood forest.
 It was my first time away from home and I felt that environment was good for my soul.
 These were confusing times.
 What I thought I really wanted to do was out of reach.
 I had no real idea what I would do now.
 The forest life was good but there was something that really didn’t click for me and I felt I was spinning my wheels and not going anywhere so I quit the job and went back home.